MarilynSasha/Galvanize_Holiday_Hackathon20/README.md

-# Participated in Galvanize Holiday Hackathon 2020, analyzed Amazon review data
+# Participated in Galvanize Holiday Hackathon 2020, analyzing Amazon review data

 # Objective:
 Pet Shop wants to explore ways to expand customer reach and increase revenue, to eventually include an online marketplace for their business.